profemzy/akowe/README.md

 For Kubernetes deployment, see the [k8s directory](./k8s/README.md).

-When deploying to Kubernetes, be sure to run the migration job before deploying the application to ensure the database schema is updated correctly for the timesheet and invoice features.
-The migration job is defined in `k8s/migrate-job.yaml`.
+When deploying to Kubernetes, be sure to run the consolidated migration job before deploying the application to ensure the database schema is updated correctly.
+See the [Database Migrations Guide](k8s/DATABASE-MIGRATIONS.md) for detailed instructions.
+The migration job is defined in `k8s/migrations-job.yaml`.

 ## Receipt Upload